 After birth, herpes can be passed to a baby by receiving

 a kiss from someone with a cold sore on the mouth (oral herpes).

-effective treatment to cure Herpes Simplex in Homeopathy.
-Homeopathic remedy
+treatment to cure Herpes Simplex is available in Homeopathy.
+Homeopathic

 recurrences.
 This is not a suppressive therapy but curative one and hence

 stops outbreaks of Oral and Genital Herpes.
-Homeopathy is equally effective
+The best part is that

 This treatment is

 totally different from your previous treatments if you have not tried